pbihler/atom-macros/README.md

 this.helloFromJS.hideIcon = true // don't show this on the toolbar `

+# Every property on "this" which is not a function triggers a separator
+@sp1 = "----------------"

 # You can also call external commands:

 @runShellCommand = ->